ukui/peony/README.md

 # Examples
 Another way to get familiar with the project is through [some examples which I provided](https://github.com/Yue-Lan/libpeony-qt-development-examples).

-These examples is based on libpeony-qt and display some basic usage of the peony-qt's api.
+These examples are based on libpeony-qt and display some basic usage of the peony-qt's api.
 It is simpler than the project but can help us understand how to use the libpeony-qt for development.

 # Contribution
 I really welcome you to participate in this project.
-Before that, you'd better read the [contribution manual](CONTRIBUTION.md).
+Before that, you'd better read the [contribution manual](CONTRIBUTING.md).

 # About third-party open source codes
 I used some third-party code and modified it to fit into my project.